 In connection with the Spin-Off, we are entered into agreements with Nuance governing the allocation of intellectual property rights and data related to our business.
 These agreements include restrictions on our use of Nuance's intellectual property rights and data licensed to us, including limitations on the field of use in which we can exercise our license rights.
 As a result, we may not be able to pursue opportunities that require use of these license rights in industries other than the automotive industry and certain ancillary fields.
 Moreover, the licenses granted to us under Nuance's intellectual property rights and data are non-exclusive, so Nuance may be able to license the rights and data to third parties that may compete with us.
 These agreements could adversely affect our position and options relating to intellectual property enforcement, licensing negotiations and monetization and access to data used in our business.
-We also may not have sufficient rights to grant sublicenses of intellectual property or data used in our business, and we may be subject to third party rights pertaining to the underlying intellectual property or data.
+We also may not have sufficient rights to grant sublicenses of intellectual property or data.
 These circumstances could adversely affect our ability to protect our competitive position in the industry and otherwise adversely affect our business, financial condition and results of operations.